 Lancaster Catholic High School wishes to recognize the efforts of students who have demonstrated outstanding achievement in the study of French.
 In accordance with school and national guidelines, standards of performance have been established, enabling us to recognize French-speaking students as members of the Societe Honoraire de Francais.

-These students have demonstrated an outstanding proficiency in French and work to share their understanding and appreciation of French and francophone cultures.
-Members are expected to be actively involved in French Club and to tutor.
+These students have demonstrated outstanding proficiency in French and work to share their understanding and appreciation of French and francophone cultures.
+Members are expected to be actively involved in the French Club and to tutor.

 Advisors: Mme.
 Rachel Cicioni